 How does Nitrogen help in MIG welding

-• Better mechanical property: Whether used as purging or shielding gas, the presence of Nitrogen tends to increase the metal’s tensile strength.
-Especially, stainless steel can be greatly benefitted from the use of Nitrogen.
+- Better mechanical property: Whether used as purging or shielding gas, the presence of Nitrogen tends to increase the metal’s tensile strength.
+Especially, welding stainless steel can be greatly benefitted from the use of Nitrogen.

-• Stops oxidation: Oxidation is a common challenge in every welding project, and it just keeps increasing with temperature.
-But because of Nitrogen’s non-reactive nature, it plays an important role in stopping this oxidation from happening.
+- Stops oxidation: Oxidation is a common challenge in every welding project, and it just keeps increasing with temperature.
+But because of Nitrogen’s non-reactive nature, it plays an important role in controlling oxidation.

-• Better arc stability: Arc stability is another crucial part of any welding project.
-With poor stability, the welding emits spatter, resulting in material loss, poor bead quality, and increased cleaning time.
+- Better arc stability: Arc stability is another crucial part of any welding project.
+With poor stability, the welding emits spatter, resulting in material loss, poor weld bead quality, and increased cleaning time.
 In this regard, Nitrogen can be a great help in providing better arc stability.

-• Smoother metal penetration: Easy penetration is another precondition of good welding results.
-When mixed with other shielding gas like argon or helium, Nitrogen ensures a better heat transfer and makes the penetration process easier.
-This mixer of nitrogen and argon is good for heavy metal welding like railroad track welding.
+- Deep weld penetration: Deep penetration is another precondition of a good welding results.
+When mixed with other common shielding gases like argon or helium, Nitrogen ensures a better heat transfer and makes the penetration process easier.
+The mixer of nitrogen and argon is good for heavy metal welding like bridge construction or in construction projects.

 Also Check